 A drip tip is a vape accessory used as the mouthpiece on atomizers and vape tanks.
 They were originally called drip tips because vape juice was dripped through them and onto the coils and wicks.
 The name “drip tip” stayed despite being used on non-dripper vape tanks.
 While these tips seem like small and inconsequential things, they can greatly affect the quality of your vape while also adding a bit of customization to your kit.
-Here are seven of the best drip tips you’ll love to use.
+Here are five of the best drip tips you’ll love to use.

 The two most common size drip tip sizes are called 510 and 810.
 A simple rule of thumb is 510 tips are narrow and 810s are wide.
 Each type of tip works in tandem with how a vape is inhaled, either by mouth-to-lung or direct lung inhales.